 - Connect with and enjoy the beauty of nature at McLaughlin Garden in South Paris – find out more about McLaughlin Garden

-- There is some nice off road biking at Shepard’s Farm Preserve and the Witt Swamp Preserve in Norway – bike rentals at Green Machine Bike Shop in downtown Norway, only 1-1.5 miles from the preserves
+- There is some nice off road biking at Shepard’s Farm Preserve in Norway – bike rentals at Green Machine Bike Shop in downtown Norway, only 1-1.5 miles from the preserves

 - Roberts Farm Preserve offers hiking trails where you’ll catch a glimpse of Lake Pennesewassee at one point

 - In winter, you can snowshoe and cross-country ski at Roberts Farm Preserve – snowshoes and skis are available for use on site

 - Our favorite restaurant in Norway, 76 Pleasant Street, offers fine dining for dinner – reservations recommended